ruedatesta/ruedatesta.github.io/content/research/_index.md

 - Gender Wage Gap in Brazil \
 _with_ Chinhui Juhn, Yona Rubinstein, and Angelo Santos.

-- Market Power, Foreign Direct Investment, and Conflict. _with_ Pablo M. Pinto.
+- Market Power, Foreign Direct Investment, and Conflict. _With_ Pablo M. Pinto.

 - Trade Liberalization, Intermediate Inputs, and Markups.